 - Structural Standard for Antenna Supporting Structures and Antennas, ANSI/TIA- 222-G, Telecommunications Industry Association, 2005.

-Certified Green Gin Poles are manufactured 100% from USA recycled steel.
+Certified Green Gin Poles are manufactured 100% from the USA recycled steel.

 Certified SDVOSB | Minority owned company